akka/alpakka-kafka/docs/src/main/paradox/producer.md

 ## Producing messages

 Sinks and flows accept implementations of @apidoc[ProducerMessage.Envelope] as input.
 They contain an extra field to pass through data, the so called `passThrough`.
-Its value is passed through the flow and becomes available in the @apidoc[ProducerMessage.Results]' `passThrough()`.
-It can for example hold a @apidoc[ConsumerMessage.CommittableOffset] or @apidoc[ConsumerMessage.CommittableOffsetBatch] from a @apidoc[Consumer.committableSource](Consumer$) that can be committed after publishing to Kafka.
+Its value is passed through the flow and becomes available in the @apidoc[akka.kafka.ProducerMessage.Results]' `passThrough()`.
+It can for example hold a @apidoc[akka.kafka.ConsumerMessage.CommittableOffset] or @apidoc[ConsumerMessage.CommittableOffsetBatch] from a @apidoc[Consumer.committableSource](Consumer$) that can be committed after publishing to Kafka.

 ### Produce a single message to Kafka